Skip to main content

 What pellets should I use with a Pit Boss grill?

 Pit Boss grills are designed for 100% natural hardwood pellets.
-Pit Boss sells their own brand, but any food-grade hardwood pellet works.
-Popular flavors include hickory for beef and pork, apple or cherry for poultry and ribs, and competition blend for all-purpose cooking.
-Avoid heating pellets or pellets with binding agents — they are not food-safe.
+Popular flavor pairings: hickory for beef and pork, apple or cherry for poultry and ribs, and competition blend for an all-purpose option.
+Avoid heating pellets or pellets with binding agents – they are not food-safe.

 How does the Flame Broiler Lever work?

 The Flame Broiler Lever is a slide plate between the fire pot and cooking grates on Pit Boss horizontal grills.
 In the closed position, it deflects heat for indirect convection cooking (180-500°F).
-Slide it open and the grate is exposed directly to the fire pot, enabling direct flame searing up to 1,000°F. You can use both positions simultaneously — smoke on one side while searing on the other.
+Slide it open and the grate is exposed directly to the fire pot, enabling direct flame searing up to 1,000°F. You can use both positions simultaneously.

 What is the difference between Pit Boss horizontal grills and vertical smokers?

-Horizontal pellet grills offer 8-in-1 cooking versatility (grill, smoke, bake, roast, sear, braise, BBQ, char-grill) with the Flame Broiler Lever for direct flame access.
+Horizontal pellet grills offer 8-in-1 cooking versatility with the Flame Broiler Lever for direct flame access.
 They’re ideal for varied weekly cooking across a wide temperature range.
-Vertical smokers are dedicated low-and-slow units that stack racks vertically for maximum protein capacity in a compact footprint, with larger hoppers for 24+ hour unattended cooks.
+Vertical smokers are dedicated low-and-slow units with larger hoppers for 24+ hour unattended cooks.
 Choose horizontal for versatility, vertical for maximum smoking volume.

 How long can a Pit Boss pellet grill cook without refilling the hopper?